igorbrigadir/DownloadConceptualCaptions/README.md

 Images will be in `training` and `validation` folders.
 You can stop and resume, the settings for splitting downloads into chunks / threads are not optimal, but it maxed out my connection so i kept them as is.

+Note: A previous version of this script used a different file naming scheme, this changed and if you are resuming a previously started download, you will get duplicates.

 A bunch of them will fail to download, and return web pages instead.
 These will need to be cleaned up later.
 See `downloaded_validation_report.tsv` after it downloads for HTTP errors.
 Around 8% of images are gone, based on validation set results.
 Setting the user agent could fix some errors too maybe - not sure if any requests are rejected by sites based on this.

 It should take about a day or two to download the training data, keep an eye on disk space.